Uehara gives up walk and win to Padres | Taiwan News

-CHICAGO (AP) — Chicago's Japanese reliever Koji Uehara gave up an eighth-inning walk with bases loaded to afford San Diego a come-from-behind 3-2 win over the Cubs in Major League Baseball on Wednesday.
+CHICAGO (AP) — Chicago's Japanese reliever Koji Uehara gave up an eighth-inning walk with bases loaded to help San Diego to a come-from-behind 3-2 win over the Cubs in Major League Baseball on Wednesday.

 After the Padres' Erick Aybar hit a tying home run in the sixth inning, Luis Torrens walked with the bases loaded against Uehara, and San Diego stopped a three-game losing streak.